NickSandersGB/ppt-greyout/README.md

 A simple VBA macro created to convert regular powerpoint slides into a format that is legible for visually impaired attendees.

-Useful if you need to quickly simplify and normalise slides
+Useful if you need to quickly simplify and normalise slides.

 ## Intructions